Power-ups

 How to enable power-ups?

-To use power-ups, go to the Settings page and open the Power-Ups tab.
+To enable a power-up, head to the Settings page and open the Power-Ups tab.

-If you don’t see the Settings link but want to use power-ups, please ask a team member with higher access rights to enable them or to increase your privileges.
+If you don’t see the Settings link but want to use power-ups, ask a team member with higher access to enable them, or to adjust your privileges.

 Web Attachments: Easily link web content to tasks

-Web Attachments is the must-have power-up for seamlessly attaching web-based files to your Kanban tasks.
+Web Attachments is a must-have power-up for seamlessly attaching web-based files to your Kanban tasks.

 The power-up also allows you to link related Kanban cards, providing a comprehensive view of all your work items.

-To get started, just go to Settings - Power-Ups and turn on the Web Attachments add-on.
+To get started, just go to Settings → Power-Ups and enable Web Attachments.

 If you’d rather pick files directly from your favorite file hosting service, feel free to use the Google Drive, Dropbox, Box or OneDrive power-ups.

-Kanban Cast: Display your board on a TV
+Kanban Cast: Send your board onto a big screen

-2. Go to the board’s Settings and enable the Kanban Cast power-up.
+• Go to Settings → Power-Ups and enable the Kanban Cast power-up.

-Inactive cards show with faded colors through the Card Aging Power-Up application
+Inactive cards display faded with the Card Aging power-up

 Card Blocking: Visually suspend work on a task

-With this add-on, you can easily mark any task as blocked with just a few clicks.
-Simply right-click on a task and choose the Block task option from the context menu.
+With this add-on, marking a task as blocked is quick and effortless.
+Just right-click on a task and select Block task from the menu.

 Google Drive: File storage integration

-To add a file, simply click the + add attachment link.
+To add a file, simply click + add attachment and select your Google Drive file.

 Recurring Tasks: Repeat cyclical tasks on a schedule